“Don’t ask what the world needs. Ask what makes you come alive, and go do it.”

 My social life was boring because of the mundane activities of getting drunk with the same friends every weekend.
 In addition, my dating life was nonexistent because I didn’t make the time to meet women since I imprisoned myself at work.

-As for investing in my personal growth, I didn’t have time for hobbies such as hiking, reading for leisure, or challenging myself in new activities.
+As for investing in my personal growth, I didn’t have time for hobbies such as hiking, reading, or challenging myself in new engagements.

 However, my life-transformative moment came when I was sick and tired of being sick and tired.
 Vividly, I remember staring myself in the bathroom mirror with disgust and asking myself the following questions.